eclipse-tractusx/traceability-foss/docs/user-manual.md

 ##### Overview

 General production information.
-Information on the quality status of the customer part/batch.
+Information on the quality status of the customer part / batch.

 ##### Manufacturer data

-Detailed information on the IDs for the customer part/batch.
+Detailed information on the IDs for the customer part / batch.

 ##### Customer data

-Information about the identifiers at the customer for the respective part/batch.
+Information about the identifiers at the customer for the respective part / batch.

 ### Quality notifications

-Inbox for received/sent quality notifications.
+Inbox for received / sent quality notifications.

 ![investigations-list-view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/quality-notifications/investigations-list-view.svg)